strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Amazon Verified Permissions policy](images/verified-permissions-policy.png)

 1. First, go to **Amazon Verified Permissions** within your AWS console.
-2. Create a policy store by clicking **Create policy store**.
+2. Create an empty policy store by clicking **Create policy store**.
 Please refer to the [Amazon Verified Permissions documentation](https://docs.aws.amazon.com/verifiedpermissions/latest/userguide) for more information on policy stores.
 3. Create a policy written in [Cedar](https://www.cedarpolicy.com/en) - open-source language for defining permissions as policies.
 Please refer to the [Amazon Verified Permissions documentation](https://docs.aws.amazon.com/verifiedpermissions/latest/userguide) for more information on policy creation.
 4. Use the policy available below.
 This policy will allow the test user to create and view resources at the root endpoint.
 Replace the user `placeholder` value below with the email address of your test user in your Cognito user pool.